 Fluphenazine Tablets Dosage and Administration

-Depending on the severity and duration of symptoms, total daily dosage for adult psychotic patients may range initially from 2.5 to 10 mg and should be divided and given at six- to eight-hour intervals.
+Depending on severity and duration of symptoms, total daily dosage for adult psychotic patients may range initially from 2.5 mg to 10 mg and should be divided and given at 6 to 8 hour intervals.

-For psychotic patients who have been stabilized on a fixed daily dosage of fluphenazine hydrochloride tablets, conversion of therapy from oral fluphenazine hydrochloride dosage forms to the long-acting injectable fluphenazine decanoate may be indicated.
-(See fluphenazine decanoate injection labeling for conversion information.)
+For psychotic patients who have been stabilized on a fixed daily dosage of orally administered fluphenazine hydrochloride dosage forms, conversion to the long-acting fluphenazine decanoate may be indicated (see package insert for fluphenazine decanoate for conversion information).

 How is Fluphenazine Tablets Supplied

 Fluphenazine Hydrochloride Tablets, USP are available as follows:

 1 mg tablets are white colored, round film coated tablets debossed with “C” above and “231” below on one side and plain on the other side.

 2.5 mg tablets are yellow colored, round film coated tablets debossed with “C” above and “232” below on one side and plain on the other side.